OsmanKAYI/full-stack-roadmap/vscode/extensions.md

   - This extension contains code snippets for PHP and other frameworks to help you to type faster.
 - **Prettier-Code formatter**
   - An opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+    **NOTE:** If extension is not working properly, follow [instructions for Prettier](https://bobbyhadz.com/blog/fix-prettier-not-working-in-vs-code).
 - **Project Manager**
   - It helps you to easily access your projects, no matter where they are located.
 Don't miss those important projects anymore.
 - **Pylance**